Burna Boy: 2012–2015: L.I.F.E (Leaving an Impact for Eternity) and On a Spaceship

-2018: Outside
+2018–2019: Outside and African Giant

 On 19 January 2018, Burna Boy was featured on American rock band Fall Out Boy's song "Sunshine Riptide", a track from their seventh studio album Mania.
 He released his third studio album, Outside, exactly a week later, on 26 January 2018.
 Described by the singer as a mixtape, Outside consists mostly of afrobeats, dancehall, reggae, and road rap.
 It features guest appearances from English musicians J Hus, Lily Allen, and Mabel.
 Outside was supported by six singles: "Rock Your Body", "Streets of Africa", "Koni Baje", "Sekkle Down", "Heaven's Gate" and "Ye".
 Its production was handled by Leriq, Baba Stiltz, Jae 5, Juls, Chopstix, Steel Banglez, Fred Gibson, Phantom, and FTSE.
 The album received positive critical acclaim and was ranked by Pulse Nigeria and Nigerian Entertainment Today as the best Nigerian album of 2018.
 It won Album of the Year at the 2018 Nigeria Entertainment Awards.
 In February 2018, Outside debuted at number three on the Billboard Reggae Albums chart.
 A single from the album, "Ye", ended up atop most Nigerian publications year-end list as the biggest song of 2018.

 On 7 October 2018, Burna Boy performed before a sold-out crowd at London's O2 Academy Brixton.
-A day prior to the show, he held a pop-up event at Red by Little Farm and sold limited boxes of his Space Puffs cereal, as well as custom notepads, lighters and graphic tee-shirts.
+A day prior to the show, he held a pop-up event at Red by Little Farm and sold limited boxes of his Space Puffs cereal, as well as custom notepads, lighters, and graphic tee-shirts.
 On 9 October 2018, he was announced as one of Spotify's new Afro Hub takeover artists.
 The announcement coincided with him being named YouTube's Artist on the Rise for three months.